v6d-io/v6d/k8s/cmd/README.md

 ### Synopsis

 Delete the cert-manager in the cert-manager namespace.
-You should specify the version of deployed cert-manager and the default version is v1.9.1.
+The default version of cert-manager is v1.9.1.

 ```
 vineyardctl delete cert-manager [flags]